 - Paste Adjustments from Clipboard – this pastes settings from the Clipboard into the current picture

-- Set Default Adjustments – this saves the current settings to a preset with a name of your choice
+- Apply Default Adjustments – this saves the current settings to a preset with a name of your choice

 - Paste Adjustments from Previous File – (holding down Alt) – this takes the adjustments that were applied to the last selected photo and applies them to the current photo.